HARSHITHA-SC23/InterviewPreparation/javascript/JavaScriptNotes.md

 <b>Array: </b>
 - Array is a datastructure which allows us to store and manipulate multiple value assigned to a single variable.
 - An array can store values of any data type at a time.
-    - An array is a special king of object.
+    - An array is a special kind of object.
     - Since JavaScript is dynamically typed language, allowing arrays to store values of different type.
 - Arrays in JavaScript is zero-indexed.
 - Array can be declared in two ways: